 - Investigating state-of-the-art machine learning models with tools from psychology

 - Large language models and diffusion models

 - Efficient learning in generative, recurrent neural networks

 My machine learning research has profited from my psychological background in various ways:

-Applying the methodological rigor that I acquired during my education in psychology onto machine learning research to test hypotheses regarding the inner working mechanisms of machine learning models that are as obscure as humans’ mental states makes my research replicable and sound.
+Most recently, I borrowed psychological tests, like the Cognitive Reflection Test, to investigate machine intuition in large language models like GPT-3.
+Since machine learning models are as obscure as humans’ mental states, psychological methods as well as the empirical rigor of hypothesis testing can help us shed light onto their inner working mechanisms.
 Machine learning research can also benefit from inspiration from human cognition.
 I solved the renowned Omniglot challenge developed by Lake, Salakuthinov, and Tenenbaum by including compositional encodings into a recurrent neural network.
-This was inspired by children who learn to decompose newly learned objects into parts and recombine them in new ways.
-With this at hand, they can easily generalize their newly acquired knowledge.
+This was inspired by children who can easily generalize acquired knowledge by decomposing newly learned objects into parts and recombining them in new ways.

-Not only my machine learning research can benefit from psychology but also the other way round.
-I am investigating the racial bias in pain recognition with a computer vision model that detects the activation of different action units in order to determine whether specific perceptual properties, like shape or color of facial features, facilitate the detection of painful expressions.
+Not only machine learning research can benefit from psychology but also the other way round.
+I was investigating the racial bias in pain recognition with a computer vision model that detects the activation of different facial action units to determine whether specific perceptual properties, like shape or color of facial features, facilitate the detection of painful expressions.

 Being an actress in musical performances was lots of fun but also very challenging for me.
 My strengths lie more in the academic than in the artistic field and I had not had any professional education in singing or dancing before.
 Nevertheless, I enjoyed making these new experiences very much.